BscherpingGitHub/Pewlett-Hackard-AnalysisBS/README.md

 ![totalemplyreplace](Pictures/totalemplyreplace.png)<br/>
 Are there enough qualified, retirement-ready employees in the departments to mentor the next generation fo Pewlett Hackard employees?

-- Yes, we have 72,458 employees to train the small 1,549 employees ready for mentorship. <br/>
+- Yes, we have 72,458 retirement-ready employees.
+Within this group, there are a sufficient number of qualified mentors in the departments to train the next generation of 1,549 employees. <br/>
 ![totalementorreplace](Pictures/totalmentorreplace.png)<br/>